briancorbinxyz/awesome-engineering/README.md

 - [hyperfine](https://github.com/sharkdp/hyperfine) A command-line benchmarking tool with live feedback, warmup capability, parameterization, and more.
 - [bat](https://github.com/sharkdp/bat) replacement for the 'cat' command with 'wings' including syntax highlighting and themes (e.g. can apply tokyonight)
 - [powerlevel10k](https://github.com/romkatv/powerlevel10k) A Zsh theme (and a bunch of other things)
+- [curl](https://github.com/curl/curl) not an alternative to cURL, cURL
+- [grpcurl](https://github.com/fullstorydev/grpcurl) like cURL but for gRPC
+- [websocat](https://github.com/vi/websocat) like cURL / netstat but for websockets

 ### UX